What your Child will Learn in Grade Eight

 Social and Emotional Health

-- Examine sources of stress.
+- Examine sources of stress and anxiety.

 - Examine the effects of stress to include depression and suicide.